trideeindhoven/website/content/yealink/duurzaamheid.md

 {{< quote cloudemail >}}You may copy and distribute the Program *knip* in object code or executable form *knip* provided that you also do one of the following:

     a) Accompany it with the complete corresponding machine-readable source code *knip* or,
-    b) Accompany it with a written offer *knip* a complete machine-readable copy of the corresponding source code *knip* or, *niet commerciële knip*
+    b) Accompany it with a written offer *knip* a complete machine-readable copy of the corresponding source code *knip* *niet commerciële knip*

 *knip*